Edit Blog Post

 Orakei Korako, Rotorua

-dancing and singing, followed by eating a traditional Maori hongi
+eating a traditional Maori hongi

 meal (where food is placed in a hole the ground and cooks from the earth’s heat).
 To finish off, we went outside and sat on toasty rocks (again naturally hot from the geothermal heat) whilst hearing about the geysers that were spouting high into the air within a stone’s throw of us.